oracle-livelabs/apex/apex-professional-hol15/approval-management.md

   ![Select New Application ](images/create-application-expense-tracker.png " ")

 ## Task 2: Create a SQL Script
+In this lab, you create database objects using SQL Script.

 1. At the top of the application home page, click SQL Workshop and then SQL Scripts.
 The SQL Scripts page appears.